What bike is for me?

 And it includes a smart charger that will automatically shut off when it’s done.

-There are basically two types of 18650 cells- those made by the three major, name brand suppliers (Sony, Panasonic, and Samsung), and everything else.
+There are basically two types of 18650 cells- those made by the four major, name brand suppliers (Sony, LG, Panasonic, and Samsung), and everything else.
 The name brand cells are much more safe and reliable than the cheaper cells.

 Pedego Electric Bikes use premium cells made by Samsung, which is the world’s largest Li-Ion battery supplier.